briangershon/bluesky-personify/README.md

-# bluesky-art-enthusiast
+# bluesky-personify

-A social media agent that discovers and promotes art and artists on the Bluesky platform.
+A social media agent that creates fun personas based on Bluesky posts.

 Features

-- TDD development with an LLM
-- Integration with Bluesky API
+- Create a persona based on a Bluesky user

 ## Local dev